-The TOE shall provide a means to securely manage PIN objects (including the PIN try limit, PIN try counter and states).
-If the PIN try limit is reached, no further PIN authentication must be allowed.
+The TOE shall provide a means to securely manage PIN objects.
 See #.PIN-MNGT for details.
+Application note:

 PIN objects may play key roles in the security architecture of client applications.
 The way they are stored and managed in the memory of the smart card must be carefully considered, and this applies to the whole object rather than the sole value of the PIN.
-For instance, the try limit and the try counter's value are as sensitive as that of the PIN and the TOE must restrict their modification only to authorized applications such as the card manager.
+For instance, the try counter's value is as sensitive as that of the PIN.